ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 What are we doing here?

 -   When a user `hovers` over the menu link element, the color will change, and the text will be underlined.
--   There are lots and lots of css properties we can target, but not all.
+-   There are lots and lots of css properties we can animate, but not all.
 -   Generally, if a property is part of a range (eg a number, or a color) we can animate like this.

 Let's add some hover effects to our websites, or play around with a new html file!

 ### Actually Animating :D

--   We can change propeties now, but we aren't really animating, we're just changing a property with no smooth transition.
+-   We can change properties now, but we aren't really animating, we're just changing going frome one state to another instantly.
--   This is where our friend transition comes in! transition will make this change across a specified amount of time.
+-   This is where our friend `transition` comes in!

 ```css
 .menu-link:hover {